 Why take the Versailles tour from Paris?

-- Full day tour includes lunch, return trip, guided tour of the Versailles Palace and estates.
+- The full day tour includes lunch, return trip, guided tour of the Versailles Palace and estates.
 Book here

-- Tours are conducted in buses and are usually full.
+- Tours are conducted on buses and are usually full.
 You can get a private tour (in a car) for a premium price.

 Day Tour from Paris to Normandy – D Day Tours of Normandy Beaches

 One of the popular day trips from Paris is to Normandy.
 Normandy is remembered from a historical perspective as it played an important part in deciding the fate of the Second World War

 The Battle of Normandy was the invasion of Normandy in France led by Allied powers (half of which were American troops) in June 1944, during the Second World War.
 This battle is also called Operation Overlord or D-Day in history books and was a turning point in deciding the fate of World War II.

 In June 1944, the Allied forces launched a combined naval, air and land assault on Nazi-occupied France.
 The Allied forces landed on the Normandy beaches and this marked the start of a lengthy and costly campaign to liberate north-west Europe from German occupation.

 The battle resulted in overwhelming the Germans and eventually freedom for France.
 The battle also saw the victory of the Allied Powers, but it also witnessed the highest number of deaths for American soldiers.